katpercent/BKompiler/README.md

-# Compiler
+# bKompiler
-A compiler that compiles a language I created using tokenization.
+A compiler that compiles the bk language, which I created, using tokenization.